 A team of international inspectors has begun the huge task of destroying Syria's stockpile of chemical weapons and the facilities used to make them.

 Authorities said Sunday is the first day of the dismantling process, but gave no details where the inspectors went after they left their Damascus hotel.

-This inspection mission was agreed to by Washington and Moscow after an August chemical weapons attack in Damascus prompted U.S. threats of air strikes against the Syrian government.
-It is expected to continue until at least mid-2014.
+The mission, agreed to by Washington and Moscow after an August chemical weapons attack in Damascus prompted U.S. threats of air strikes against the Syrian government, is expected to continue until at least mid-2014.

-Syrian President Bashar al-Assad said last month he would comply with the operation.
+Syrian President Bashar al-Assad said last month that he would comply with the operation.